 The main purpose of this exercise, again, is to test the children's attention; if they paid attention to the instruction and followed through with it.

 There are many variations on this; creativity is necessary for creating different races.

 Out of all the games, this is the one that has the most potential for getting raucous.

 Two students are given strips of the material used to make Karate belts (thick cotton); they are about two inches wide and two feet long.
 They tuck these in their belts and face off while trying to snag each others' belts and tuck them in their own belts.
 Whoever has all the belts in the end wins.
-Much maneuvering is necessary in this game, so their agility, coordination, and speed is tested.
+Much maneuvering is necessary for this game, so their agility, coordination, and speed will be tested.